 Another strategy that might reduce the cost of your auto insurance premium is simply asking for a discount.
-Igor Mitic, Co-Founder of Fortunly.com, shares some advice that might tips the odds in your favor.
-Mitic says, “If you have a good driving history and low-risk lifestyle, you are more likely to be eligible for a discount,” Mitic says.
+Igor Mitic, co-founder of Fortunly.com, shares some advice that might tip the odds in your favor.
+“If you have a good driving history and low-risk lifestyle, you are more likely to be eligible for a discount,” Mitic says.
 Most car insurance companies offer driver discounts.
 By not asking what is available, you could be leaving lower rates on the table.

 Policy renewal time is the perfect opportunity to potentially save on car insurance.
 Phillip Scott highly recommends the following approach.
 “With so many price comparison websites to choose from now,” says Scott, “it is easier than ever before to get a good deal on your car insurance.
 Never just stick with your current provider.
 It is a known fact nowadays that you don't necessarily get rewarded for loyalty, so it pays to shop around for the best deal when it is time for renewal.”

 When you’re shopping for new insurance, it’s not a bad idea to ask your friends and family for their recommendations.
-If your loved one has found a great deal, he or she will probably be happy to share the details.
+If your loved one has found a great deal, he or she will likely share the details.
 Mitic explains, “Insurance policies can vary greatly between different companies.
 Don’t stay with the first choice that you see.
 If you want to be sure you’re choosing the best option, try asking your friends for their experience.
 Referral recommendations are usually the safest option.”

 Getting into an auto accident with a high auto insurance deductible isn’t much fun.
 However, there’s no denying that opting for a higher deductible has the potential to save you money.